|Dr. Greg Malone|

-In 1998 Dr Malone undertook full-time laboratory based research, during his Urological training, as part of a Masters of Medical Science degree with the University of Queensland.
-This research focused on the molecular biology of renal cell cancer, with particular reference on cell surface molecules in metastasis (cancer spread).
+In 1998 Dr Malone undertook a Masters of Medical Science degree with the University of Queensland.
+This research focused on urinary tract cancer, with an emphasis on pathways of cancer spread (metastasis).

-In 2001 Dr Malone successfully completed his Fellowship examination with the RACS (Urology).
-Subsequently, in 2002, Dr Malone undertook a post-fellowship year at the prestigious Institute for Urology and Nephrology in London.
-This fellowship focused on Prostate Cancer / Radical Prostatectomy, Prosthetic Urology (Penile Rehabilitation Surgery / Male Incontinence), Endourology, and Complex Stone Disease.
+Dr Malone completed his Fellowship examinations and training with the Royal Australasian College of Surgeons (Urology) in 2001.
+In 2002 Dr Malone undertook post-fellowship training at the prestigious Institute for Urology and Nephrology in London.
+This fellowship focused on Prostate Cancer and Radical Prostatectomy, Prosthetic Urology (Penile Implant and Rehabilitation Surgery / Male Incontinence), Endo-urology, and the management of Complex Stone Disease.

-In 2003 Dr Malone commenced both private and public Urological practice in Brisbane with the Brisbane Urology Clinic.
-Over that time he has continued to develop his special interests of Prostate Cancer and Pelvic Uro-Oncology, Laparoscopy and Prosthetic surgery, as well as continuing to undertake General Urology.
+Dr Malone commenced Consultant Urological practice in 2003 with the Brisbane Urology Clinic.
+In this time he has continued to develop his special interests of Prostate Cancer and Pelvic Uro-Oncology, Laparoscopy and Prosthetic Surgery, as well as continuing to undertake General Urology.

-In 2008 Dr Malone undertook extensive training in Robotic surgery with a particular emphasis on Robotically Assisted Laparoscopic Radical Prostatectomy.
-Dr Malone is one of the founding surgeons involved in the establishment and development of Brisbane’s first Robotic Surgery Unit at the Greenslopes Private Hospital (Qld Robotic Surgery (QRS)).
-Dr Malone was a member of the surgical team involved in the first Robotic Radical Prostatectomy undertaken in Brisbane in 2008.
+In 2008 Dr Malone undertook post-fellowship training in the Da Vinci Robotic Surgical System with an emphasis on Robotically Assisted Laparoscopic (keyhole) Radical Prostatectomy.
+Dr Malone is one of the founding surgeons involved in the establishment Queensland’s first Robotic Surgery Unit at the Greenslopes Private Hospital (Qld Robotic Surgery (QRS)).
+Dr Malone was a member of the surgical team involved in the first Robotic Radical Prostatectomy undertaken in Queensland.

-In 2009 Dr Malone was appointed as an official mentor to American Medical Systems.
+In 2009 Dr Malone was appointed as a Mentor to American Medical Systems.
 This company is one of the world’s major producers of penile prostheses and male urinary incontinence devices.
-This role requires Dr Malone to educate and instruct fellow Urologists in the techniques and practise of surgical therapy for erection restoration and male urinary incontinence.
-These latter 2 topics are a major portion of Dr Malone’s clinical practise.
+This role requires Dr Malone to educate and instruct fellow Urologists in the techniques and practise of surgical therapy for Erectile Restoration and Male Urinary Incontinence.
+These latter 2 topics are a major part of Dr Malone’s urological practice.

-Dr Malone also holds the position of Chairman, Australian and New Zealand Association of Urological Surgeons (ANZAUS).
-He is also appointed to the Executive of the Urological Society of Australia and New Zealand.
+Dr Malone is the recent past-Chairman, Australian and New Zealand Association of Urological Surgeons (ANZAUS).
+This is a position on the Federal Executive of the Urological Society of Australia and New Zealand.